kmcd/codecast/01_command_line/script.md

   [me@linuxbox ~]$ cut -f 2,2 distros-by-date.txt > distros-vernums.txt [me@linuxbox ~]$ paste distros-dates.txt distros-vernums.txt > distros-key- vernums.txt
   [me@linuxbox ~]$ head distros-key-vernums.txt
   11/25/2008 10 10/30/2008 8.10 06/19/2008 11.0 05/13/2008 9 04/24/2008 8.04 11/08/2007 8 10/18/2007 7.10 10/04/2007 10.3 05/31/2007 7 04/19/2007 7.04
-  We now have two files with a shared key (the “release date” field).
+  We now have two files with a shared key (the "release date" field).
 It is important to point out that the files must be sorted on the key field for join to work properly.
   [me@linuxbox ~]$ join distros-key-names.txt distros-key-vernums.txt | head 11/25/2008 Fedora 10
   10/30/2008 Ubuntu 8.10
   06/19/2008 SUSE 11.0